GSA-TTS/touchpoints-site/faq.md

         Feedback submitted via Touchpoints is accessible by the authorized staff of participating agencies.
       </p>
       <p>
-        Under guidance from 2018 A-11 Circular, High Impact Service Providers (HISPs) participating in the Customer Experience Cross Agency Priority Goal, part of the President’s Management Agenda, collect anonymous customer experience scores that are aggregated at the service level and publicly available at
+        Under guidance from 2018 A-11 Circular, High Impact Service Providers (HISPs) participating in the Customer Experience Cross Agency Priority Goal, part of the President’s Management Agenda, anonymous customer experience scores may be
+        aggregated at the service level and published at
         <a href="https://www.performance.gov/cx/" target="_blank" rel="noopener">performance.gov/cx</a>.
       </p>